 Meeting the annual FFD performance report requirement that includes information on the drug and alcohol testing program and fatigue program for security officers.
 Confirmation can be made through contacting NRC staff who maintain the FFD performance reporting data collection system and/or through review of licensee’s files completed during the inspection.
 Evaluate issues included in the annual FFD performance reports related to:

 Drug and alcohol testing program.
 Review positive test rates, testing refusals, and adulterated and substituted specimens.
 A comparison to previous reports will permit an evaluation of trends.
-Adulterated and substituted specimens indicate that individuals have subverted the collection process and action was detected during the testing process.
+Adulterated and substituted specimens indicate that individuals have subverted the collection process and their action was detected during the testing process.
 A spike in positive rates for a specific employee category or for a particular substance may indicate a program deficiency or new trend.
 Discuss with FFD management apparent changes in trends.

 Drug and alcohol testing program.
 Programmatic issues with the testing laboratories, implementation of program policies and procedures, and program and system management.